breqdev/flask-discord-interactions/docs/message.rst

         "Fancy markdown tricks"
         return "All *the* **typical** ~~discord~~ _markdown_ `works` ***too.***"

-Alternatively, you can create a Response object yourself:
+Alternatively, you can create a Message object yourself:

 .. code-block:: python

+    from flask_discord_interactions import Message

     @discord.command()
-    def response_object(ctx):
+    def message_object(ctx):
         "Just normal string content"
-        return Response("Return a Response object with the content")
+        return Message("Return a Message object with the content")

-You can also pass more options to the Response object, such as making the response ephemeral:
+You can also pass more options to the Message object, such as making the response ephemeral:

 .. code-block:: python